amoh-godwin/Articulae/mds/educative/views/stackview.md

 `code2.txt`

+`A StackView with a Component that gets popped off the stack`

- When you pop you pop the most recently added item off the stack.
-However you can also pop and item which isn't at the top of the stack.
-With that, all the items lying on top of the item you want to pop will also get popup off the stack.
+When you use the `pop` method, you pop the most recently added item off the stack.
+However you can also pop and item which isn’t at the top of the stack.
+With this, all the items lying on top of the item you want to pop will also get poped off the stack.

 Which means you can pop back all the way to an item.
-The pop method does nto accept a component, so you can use the stackview.index to prevent the item form showing until they have been added to the stack.
-There is StackView.visible, it is buggy so use StackView.index instead.
+The `pop` method does not accept a component, so if we have to do away with our `Component` wrappers, we can use the `StackView.index` to prevent the item or `Rectangle` in this case from showing until they have been added to the stack.
+There is also `StackView.visible`.
+It is buggy so prefer `StackView.index` instead.

 `code3.txt`

-[text]
+`A StackView with four Rectangles that toggle based on their visibility in the stack.`

+From the code above, `Rectangle`s which have not been placed in a `Component` have still been prevented from displaying because we have used `StackView.index` on them to control their visibility.

 ## Communicating with items in a stack

-One of the most important things you would want to know is how to communicate with  items declared inside an item that has been pushed on to a stack.
+One of the most important things you would want to know is how to communicate with items declared inside another item that has been pushed onto a stack.
+It is not uncommon for you to want to populate a `ListView` or a `ComboBox` which is deeply nested within an item that has been pushed unto a `StackView`.

-Even though you can make reference to items defined inside of a stackview, you can call methods defined in them, and athe methods can call the ids.
-So with this indirect call you can interact with items defined in a stackview.
+Even though you can't make direct reference to items defined inside of a `StackView`, you can call methods defined in them, and the methods can call the `id`s.
+So with this indirect call you can interact with items defined in a `StackView`.

+Let's see this in action

 `code4.txt`

-[text]
+`An implementation that updates the color of an inner item`

+From the code above, we have a `Timer` that gets triggered after 5 seconds.
+When its triggered, it calls an `updateColor` method of the item `first`.
+The `updateColor` method will update the color of a `Rectangle` with `id` `first_child` with a new color.
+Accessing the id `first_child` outside of `first` is impossible, so the `Timer`'s `triggered` method can not set it directly, but it can call a method of the `first` item.

+Knowing that you can communicate with items this way, will make working with the most popular view type really easy.